Writer.

 Taschereau Mamers holds a PhD in Media Studies and is the Managing Director of the Critical Digital Humanities Initiative at the University of Toronto.
 Previously, she has held a SSHRC Postdoctoral Fellow at McMaster University, as well as Andrew W. Mellon postdoctoral fellowships at the University of Pennsylvania’s Wolf Humanities Center and the University of Toronto’s Jackman Humanities Institute.

-Taschereau Mamers’ first book, Settler Colonial Ways of Seeing (Fordham UP, under contract), investigates legal and identity documents as a technology for reproducing the category of Indian status and how Indigenous artists have critically and creatively responded to these documents.
+Taschereau Mamers’ first book, Settler Colonial Ways of Seeing (Fordham UP, 2024), investigates legal and identity documents as a technology for reproducing the category of Indian status and how Indigenous artists have critically and creatively responded to these documents.
 Across her research, she brings together art and media theory as methods for analyzing the politics of documentation, archives, and images in settler colonial contexts.

 Taschereau Mamers contributes essays and criticism to a variety of publications, teaches in media studies and political science, and reflects on creating joy and surviving academia in a series of hand-drawn zines.